- Tutoring Hour

 - Positive testing experience that encourages student(s) to excel

-- Test is not timed (therefore, less pressure on the student)
+- In general, the test is not timed (therefore, less pressure on the student)

 - Visual and verbal (many sections do not involve any writing)

 - May help identify errors caused by a student’s reading difficulties